wittenator/ml-project-template/README.md

     run(train)

 ```
+Of course you can also add more scripts - to work they only need:
+1. The first line (`#! /usr/bin/env -S apptainer exec /home/maxi/TEMP/ml-project-template/container.sif python`)
+2. The `configure_main` decorator over the main function
+3. Running the main function with the `run` function

 ## Edit dependencies
 Edit dependencies in the root dir of the repo with the aliases defined above, e.g.: